danm/se-home-exercise/exercises.md

 - Make the table header clickable
 - When you click on a column header, it will reorganise the order of the data based on what header you clicked.
-- The first click should sort the items in an accessending order
+- The first click should sort the items in an ascending order
 - The second click should sort the items in a descending order